orsinium-labs/tinytest/README.md

 FailNow is incomplete, requires runtime.Goexit()
 ```

 Which means that currently calling `FailNow` does not interrupt the tests.
-For this reason, tinytest provide only `NewRelaxed` function that configures tinygo to use `Fail` instead of `FailNow` and do not interrupt tests on failures.
+For this reason, tinytest provides only `NewRelaxed` function that configures all assertions to use `Fail` instead of `FailNow` and do not interrupt tests on failures.
 In future versions, we might to find a workaround for this limitation and then tinytest will also provide a `New` function that interrupts the tests immediately.

 As a workaround, you can explicitly check at critical points if the test has failed and interrupt execution: